 Krishaun Branch was getting D's, smoking reefer a lot, skipping school twice a week.
 His mother was too busy working to know what he was doing.
-He liked to fight and hang out in the streets; having relatives in gangs was his armor.
+He liked to hang out in the streets; having relatives in gangs was his armor.

 Marcus Bass figured there just had to be something better for him.
 Barely a teen, he'd been shot at, robbed a couple of times and had seen terrible things in his housing project.
 His parents argued constantly; life was chaotic.

 He was sold by the recruiter's description of a "different" high school.